No, a fourth stimulus check has not been passed

 Since the beginning of the COVID-19 pandemic, Congress has passed three bills that included direct payments to millions of Americans – commonly known as stimulus checks.
 The three payments totaled more than $3,000 for eligible Americans.
 The most recent of those payments came in March 2021.

 Viewer Sally texted the VERIFY team asking if a fourth stimulus check has been approved.
-She shared links to multiple YouTube videos, including this one posted Nov.
-1 from a channel with more than 400,000 subscribers, that says “Big 4th Stimulus CHECKS PASSED.”
+She shared links to multiple YouTube videos that made the claim, including this one posted Nov.
+1 from a channel with more than 400,000 subscribers that says “Big 4th Stimulus CHECKS PASSED.”
 Data from Google Trends also shows there has been an increase over the past week of people searching “4th stimulus check passed today.”

 THE QUESTION